When You install Synapser, You may encounter a similar error:

-synapser is not compatible with reticulate, and the two packages cannot be used together in the same R session. synapser is also therefore incompatible with keras and other R packages that use reticulate to interface with Python libraries.
+Synapser is compatible with reticulate and the two packages can be used together in the same R session.

 As a workaround, if you wish to communicate with Synapse in an R session that also uses reticulate, you can use the Synapse Python client through reticulate.

 These are the documented conversions from R to Python: Reticulate Type Conversions

 NA values in R do not have a direct equivalent in

 Python.
 This has been a topic of great discussion.
 Synapser is not

 NA values in R are handled by

 When working with R and Reticulate, NA values in types tables are converted by Reticulate depending on the data type.

 For numeric data types, NA values are converted to the corresponding

 NA_real_.
 For integer data types, NA values are